knudmoeller/berlin_corona_cases/README.md

 This is a scraper for the [Corona/COVID-19 dashboard for Berlin](https://www.berlin.de/corona/lagebericht/desktop/corona.html), as issued by the [Senatsverwaltung für Gesundheit, Pflege und Gleichstellung](https://www.berlin.de/sen/gpg/) (Senate Department for Health, Care and Equality) and the [Landesamt für Gesundheit und Soziales](https://www.berlin.de/lageso/) (Regional Office for Health and Social Affairs).
 The dashboard includes daily case numbers by district and age groups, as well as the "Corona traffic light"-indicators (incidence of new infections per week, ICU occupancy rate, relative change in incidence).

+* Change in the 7-day incidence was dropped again on September 2nd, 2021.
+Instead, the 7-day indicence for hospitalisation was introduced as a new traffic light indicator on that day.
+Also, the color scheme for the incidence traffic light was adjusted: where before it was yellow at >=20% and red at >=40%, it is now yellow at >=35% and red at >=100%.
+This of course makes it pointless to compare the color values before and after 2021-09-02.
 * The basic reproduction number R was included until July 22nd, 2021.
 After that, [R was dropped because it was no longer deemed a useful indicator](https://data.lageso.de/lageso/corona/archiv/berlin-website-2021-07-23.html "Berliner Corona-Lagebericht vom 23.07.2021").
 Instead, the relative change in incidence is now the third indicator in the corona traffic light.